GSA/datagov-website/www.data.gov/apps.md

 User identifies what their base flood elevation (BFE) is and enters that into the tool.
 The tool calculates how much SLR will be added on top of the BFE for different sea level rise scenarios.
 Application:
 There is a simple tool to help understand the effects of changing sea levels over time, and a more detailed tool to help understand the effects of changing sea levels over time

-* [Sea Level Rise Tool For Sandy Recovery](#tools-t20 "Sea Level Rise Tool For Sandy Recovery"): Addresses flood risk based on current conditions and has immediate, short-term benefits to communities, but does not adequately account for increasing flood risk resulting from sea level rise.
+## Sea Level Rise Tool For Sandy Recovery

+Addresses flood risk based on current conditions and has immediate, short-term benefits to communities, but does not adequately account for increasing flood risk resulting from sea level rise.

 Sponsors:
 NOAA, FEMA, USACE, USGCRP